CakeNoFake/531-generator/README.md

 # 531-generator

-Generate a custom 531 program based on user 1RM's
+Generate a 6 month printable custom 531 program based on user One rep maxes.

-Only works on chrome for now.
+The print format functionality was tested on chrome, it may not work on other browsers.